 One of the reasons I teach Singularity here is the need to let people know that these things are happening here and now.
 If we do not, no one else will be involved in the discussion except people who have money and those who make the decision.
 This is not a good way.
 Governments nowadays use face recognition technology, have the ability to track people and treat them as criminals without doing anything.
 We should know what is happening, connect and create an ethical system.
 It has to be global.

 Q: Where should the border be that we should not cross?

 There will be none.
 For example, what is otherwise inconceivable is practiced in Asian countries.
-They have different cultural feelings and a religious background.
+They have different cultural feelings and religious backgrounds.
 You can not stop anything.
-Now there is an international consortium of scientists and leaders who said that the CRISPR / Cas9 gene editing technology should not interfere with the germ line – DNA that our children inherit.
+Now there is an international consortium of scientists and leaders who said that the CRISPR / Cas9 gene-editing technology should not interfere with the germline – DNA that our children inherit.
 I just do not know how long it will last.
 Let’s say I’m a woman with cystic fibrosis.
 A sickness with a fifty percent chance that your child will inherit it.
 And I want a healthy baby.
-Would it be an ethical imperative to edit my germ line so as not to pass this terrible illness to my children?
+Would it be an ethical imperative to edit my germline so as not to pass this terrible illness to my children?
 These are matters that make it a very difficult question.
 Because the next thing that can be followed is to give the child intelligence, height … Simple answers do not exist.
 We must be educated and informed.

 Q: At the conference, you also talked about the fact that scientists in Switzerland are developing an artificial brain.
 What do these artificially created brains do today?